NMR Pulse Programme Semantic Annotation System

 Basic Format

-Annotations are extensions of Bruker comment lines, and are marked ;@.
+Annotations are extensions of Bruker comment lines, marked with ;@.
 Within these lines, annotations are written in YAML format.
 The initial ;@ will be stripped when parsing, permitting multi-line entries.

 ;@ parameter: text value